 You can buy Amazon EC2 T3 micro or nano which will cost you $4-$8.
 You can pay one time cost of $59 for Sendy which sends emails using SES.

 1. Elastic Email

-This is one of the most cost effective offerings out there.
+This is one of the most cost-effective offerings out there.
 The Unlimited plan starts with $9 per month and includes unlimited emails for 2500 subscribers.
-This unlimited emails features is what makes it an affordable choice for those who send bulk emails per month.
+The features of This unlimited email is what makes it an affordable choice for those who send bulk emails per month.
 There is another payment option called “Pay as you go”.
 This option costs just $0.09 per 1000 emails.
 That is 11,111 emails for just a dollar.
 Affordable, isn’t it?

 Setting up a Free SMTP Server

 Now that we have seen some of the best free SMTP servers let’s get down to the details of how to configure an SMTP server.
 Here we will consider the example of Google’s Free SMTP server.
 You can look for configuration details for individual service providers from their websites.
 This tutorial will be useful for you if you are setting up the SMTP server for the first time.

 Let’s begin our user guide.

 Google’s free SMTP server service is backed up by the huge infrastructure that Google has.
 It means that you have the maximum assurance that your emails will be delivered and not end up in the spam folder thanks to the algorithm of Google.